kuldeepsingh/zk/ideas/nvim-keys.md

 ## NVIM Binding

 ### Tmux Keys
-   - CTRL-A SHIFT-T for starting to log the tmux screen. it will store in .tmux/logging
+   - CTRL-a SHIFT-T for starting to log the tmux screen. it will store in .tmux/logging
-   - CTRL-A CTRL-o for shifting the screen location
+   - CTRL-a CTRL-o for shifting the screen location
+   - CTRL-a-a is used to go to beginning of the shell line

 ###  VIM visual mode
-   - USE CTRL-V to invoke the visual mode and use the arrow keys to select the desired block.
+   - USE CTRL-v to invoke the visual mode and use the arrow keys to select the desired block.
+   - More mapping are defined in nvim/lua/mapping.lua

 ###  NVIM - List all buffers
    - hitting "`" key will list all the buffers